 - 1. The Master's degree programme in Applied Mathematics has seven specialisations and is described in Article 11A:

 - a.
 Computational Science and Engineering;

 - b.
 Financial Engineering;

 - c.
 Discrete Mathematics and Optimization;

 - d.
 Stochastics;

 - e.
 Partial Differential Equations;

 - f.
 Mathematics of Data Science;

 - g.
 Mathematics of Quantum Technology and Computation.

 - 2. An IEP consists of the following parts:

 - a.
-Common core courses worth 6 credits;
+Common core courses worth 6 EC;

 - b.
 Orientation course of 6 EC;

 - c.
-Specialisation courses worth 48 EC, of which a maximum of 12 credits may be spent on non-mathematical specialisation courses;
+Specialisation courses worth at least 48 EC, of which at least 36 EC are spent on mathematical specialisation courses;

 - d.
-Non-mathematical electives worth 15 credits;

-- e.
-A thesis project worth 45 credits.

-- 3. Students are required to gain experience as a mathematician in interdisciplinary work.
-This requirement can be satisfied in four ways:

-- a.
-Through an internship of 15 EC (WI5215);

-- b.
-Through a Joint Interdisciplinary Project (TUD4040);

-- c.
-Through an Interdisciplinary Advanced Al Project (IFEEMCS520200);

-- d.
-Through a graduation project performed in an interdisciplinary setting outside the Delft Institute of Applied Mathematics.
+Non-mathematical electives worth at least 15 EC; - e.
+A thesis project worth 45 EC. - 3.
+Students are required to gain experience as a mathematician in interdisciplinary work.
+This requirement can be satisfied in four ways: - a.
+Through an internship of 15 EC (WI5215); - b.
+Through a Joint Interdisciplinary Project (IFM040); - c.
+Through an Interdisciplinary Advanced Al Project (IFEEMCS520200); - d.
+Through a master thesis project performed in an interdisciplinary setting outside the Delft Institute of Applied Mathematics.

-Students that have been admitted through a bridging programme (i.e., with a bachelor's degree different from (Applied) Mathematics) or that are following the SEC specialisation are exempt from this requirement.
+Students that 'are following the SEC specialisation are exempt from this requirement.

 - 4. The joint Master's programme in Computer Simulations for Science and Engineering (COSSE) deviates and is described in Article 11B. - 5.
-Students who have followed the minor Science Education and Communication (SEC) in their bachelor's programme and wish to obtain the certificate granting 1st degree teacher (eerstegraads bevoegdheid) status in the Netherlands may follow the SEC specialisation (Verdiepingsdeel) at the faculty of Applied Science within their Applied Mathematics Master's programme.
+Students who have followed the minor Science Education and Communication (SEC) in their bachelor's programme and wish to obtain the certificate granting 1st degree teacher (eerstegraads lesbevoegdheid) status in the Netherlands may follow the SEC specialisation (verdiepingsdeel) at the faculty of Applied Science within their Applied Mathematics Master's programme.